Mold Assessors and Remediators

 Filing Mold Remediation Notifications

 Mold Remediation Companies and Contractors: To file, amend or cancel a mold remediation notice, use TDLR's Mold Remediation Notification System.
-The fee for a residential and commercial projects is $25.
-However, for the month of November 2017 (November 1-30, 2017), you can file a notification without a fee.
-Starting December 1, the $25 fee is due at the time you file the notification.
+The fee for a residential or commercial mold remediation project is $25.
 There is no fee to amend or cancel a notification.
-If you filed a notification with DSHS before November 1, 2017 and need to amend or cancel it after November 1, please contact TDLR at CS.Mold@tdlr.texas.gov.

 TDLR has a contract with DSHS for DSHS to continue to perform mold remediation inspections.
 DSHS inspectors will have access to the notifications, amendments, and cancellations filed through the Mold Remediation Notification System.
 DSHS inspectors will check licensing requirements, record-keeping, and compliance with the protocol and workplan.
 They will also ensure proper workplace practices are in place.
 DSHS inspectors will explain any violations that are noted, what corrective actions to take, and give you a chance to ask questions.